astronomer/terraform-provider-astro/README.md

 ## Using the provider
 1. Create an [API Token](https://docs.astronomer.io/astro/automation-authentication#step-1-create-an-api-token) to use in the provider.
-Astronomer recommends creating an organization API token since it is the most flexible but the type of your API token will depend on your use case.
+Astronomer recommends creating an Organization API token since it is the most flexible but the type of your API token will depend on your use case.
 2. Create a `main.tf` file with the following content:
 ```terraform
 terraform {